Sauchie Tower

 Stonemason Erik Ramsay will be demonstrating stone carving from 10.00 - 12.00 and 1.00 - 3.00.

-There will be displays about beekeeping and natural history.
+There will also be displays about natural dyeing and beekeeping.

 Where to find us